Skip to content

 Toy Story.
 Bambi.
 Pinocchio.
 The Jungle Book.
 Animal Farm.

-Meaning of anthropomorphism
+The meaning of anthropomorphism

-To say that anthropomorphism extends to all areas of human thought might sound like a stretch, but ostensibly it can occur both consciously or subconsciously.
+To say that anthropomorphism extends to all areas of human thought might sound like a stretch, but ostensibly it can occur both consciously and subconsciously.
 If you’ve ever been frustrated because your phone battery died abruptly, did you take out your frustration on your phone?
 If you’ve ever felt annoyed towards technology, or any household object for “not cooperating”, whether you realize it or not, you are anthropomorphizing objects by engaging with them as though they were human.

 Why do we anthropomorphize?

 A different view is proposed by the psychoanalyst Sigmund Freud.
-According to Freud, humans anthropomorphize for emotional reasons: “to make a hostile or indifferent world seem more familiar and therefore less threatening” (Brittanica, anthropomorphism).
+According to Freud, humans anthropomorphize for emotional reasons: “to make a hostile or indifferent world seem more familiar and therefore less threatening” (Britannica, anthropomorphism).
 Based on this, we can say that we anthropomorphize for any or all of the following reasons:

-To make sense of what’s unfamiliar: It’s human nature to try and make sense of the world around us by inferring from what we already know.
+To make sense of what’s unfamiliar: It’s human nature to try to make sense of the world around us by inferring from what we already know.
 Humans are emotional and social animals by nature, so it makes sense that we assign our own reactions/behaviours/emotions to what occurs around us (human or not), to better understand and make sense of what may otherwise be perplexing or unnerving circumstances.

 As a coping mechanism: This is similar to the above, and perhaps is an extension of the same point.
 When it comes to making sense of the unfamiliar, anthropomorphism allows us to find comfort in the “unfamiliar” by being a familiar point of reference.
 For example, when we assign human emotions to natural phenomena, such as a tornado or a hurricane, and say that, “this hurricane is coming with a vengeance”, this ascribes the weather with human feeling and emotion.